Providing custom menus for children with special dietary requirements

 We need to clearly identify your child when they are queuing to ensure we hand them the correct meal.

-- If your child is having a special diet, we will serve them first at the start of each sitting or year group..
+- A member of the HC3S team will serve them first at the start of each sitting or year group

-We hold the special diet identification form on file as a record of special diet identity for every school.
+We hold the special diet identification form on file as a record of special diet identity for every school in line with GDPR.